docsible/docsible/README.md

 - `--role`: Specifies the directory path to the Ansible role.
 - `--playbook`: Specifies the path to the Ansible playbook (Optional).
+- `--graph`: Generate mermaid for role and playbook

 ## Data Sources

 Docsible fetches information from the following files within the specified Ansible role:

-- `defaults/main.yml`: For default variables
+- `defaults/*.yml`: For default variables
-- `vars/main.yml`: For role-specific variables
+- `vars/*.yml`: For role-specific variables
 - `meta/main.yml`: For role metadata
 - `tasks/*.yml`: For tasks, including special task types